 ESA's Holland-Area Exoplanet Science Meeting (HAESM) 2024

-Uniting all ESA and Holland-area exoplaneteers for a day of science, discussions, and collaboration; our colleagues from ESAC, STScI, and external collaborators are equally encouraged to join us remotely.
+Uniting all ESA and Holland-area exoplaneteers for a day of science, discussions, and collaboration; our colleagues from ESAC, STScI, and external institutions are equally encouraged to join us remotely.

 LOCAL INFORMATION